AMWA-TV/info-006/docs/How To practical examples.md

 **Expected Results**

-The default value set in the mock device for the right-gain set point value is `0`, so we expect the returned value to be zero.
+The default value set in the mock device for the right-gain value is `0`, so we expect the returned value to be zero.
 The JSON response from `NC-01` confirms this:

 ```json
 {